TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

   git config --global init.defaultBranch "main"

 Depending on your preferences.
 Personally I like :code:`code` to open.
-You may prefer :code:`vim`.
+You may prefer :code:`vim` or the default.

 .. code:: bash